 Our baseline study was full of other surprising results (so much learning!) but I will save those for another day.
 This project has already challenged my assumptions about technology – what it is, and how it can be used, it’s relevance to the poorest women – and I am ready for other assumptions to be challenged.
 That’s why learning is so important.

 The person who is most responsible for this community is WCC Director Revi Sterling, whom we had the honor of hosting for the community launch of our project in Sabalibougou earlier this month.
-The odds, and perhaps irony, of Revi and her vision for WomenConnect landing at USAID at this moment is also another topic for another day – but we are so fortunate that she did.
+We are so fortunate that Revi and her vision for WomenConnect landed at USAID when she did – and we wouldn’t be participating in WomenConnect without her.

 Mali Health is proud to be a part of WomenConnect – and we will be working very hard to make our colleagues in the WomenConnect community proud of us.

 We cannot know if this project will work – it is a pilot, after all.
-But as we work alongside 400 women in Sabalibougou and listen to what they think of a brand new technology and its relevance to their lives, I do know that I, and our team, will be learning a great deal along the way.
+But as we work alongside 400 women in Sabalibougou and listen to what they think of a brand new technology and its relevance to their lives, we do know that we, and our partners, will be learning a great deal along the way.